-I have valued the actuarial liabilities and other policy liabilities of Family Guardian Insurance Company for its statement of financial position at 31 December 2017 and the change in the statement of profit or loss and other comprehensive income for the year ended 31 December 2017 in accordance with generally accepted actuarial practice including selection of appropriate assumptions and methods.
+I have valued the actuarial liabilities and other policy liabilities of Family Guardian Insurance Company for its statement of financial position at 31 December 2018 and the change in the statement of comprehensive income for the year ended 31 December 2018 in accordance with generally accepted actuarial practice including selection of appropriate assumptions and methods.

-In my opinion, the amount of the actuarial and other policy liabilities makes appropriate provision for all policyholder obligations and the consolidated financial statements of Family Guardian Insurance Company fairly represent the results of the valuation.
+In my opinion, the amount of the actuarial and other policy liabilities makes appropriate provision for all policyholder obligations and the financial statements of Family Guardian Insurance Company fairly represent the results of the valuation.

+Jean Mongrain

-Jean Mongrain Fellow, Canadian Institute of Actuaries Fellow, Society of Actuaries Member, Caribbean Actuarial Association March 14, 2018
+Fellow, Canadian Institute of Actuaries

+Fellow, Society of Actuaries

+Member, Caribbean Actuarial Association

+February 8th, 2019